Chart Color Schemes

 An assessment of population growth drivers in Taroona reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of Taroona, as estimated based on ABS updates and AreaSearch validations as of November 2025, is approximately 3,107.
-This figure reflects a decrease of 14 people since the 2021 Census, which recorded a population of 3,121.
-The change is inferred from an estimated resident population of 3,102 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, along with an additional 11 validated new addresses since the Census date.
-This results in a density ratio of 535 persons per square kilometer.
-Population growth was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Taroona is around 3,161 as of Feb 2026.
+This reflects an increase of 40 people since the 2021 Census, which reported a population of 3,121 people.
+The change was inferred from the resident population of 3,097 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 545 persons per square kilometer.
+Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia figures for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, Tasmania State Government's Regional/LGA projections from 2022 with a base year of 2021 are used, adjusted employing weighted aggregation methods.
-Future population dynamics anticipate an above median growth for statistical areas nationally, with Taroona expected to increase by 444 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth by age group in the years post-2032, the Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, an above median population growth is projected for the suburb, with an expected expansion by 437 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.6% in total over the 17 years.

 Frequently Asked Questions - Population